 Interestingly, while Sports Medicine has evolved as a specialty in part due to special demands placed on professional athletes, the injuries experienced by these individuals and by non-athletes do not differ significantly from one another, according to Thomas Wickiewicz, MD, Attending Orthopedic Surgeon at HSS.
 "Nor does their ability to recover.
 The difference physicians may see between the athlete and the non-athlete is more likely to be stronger motivation in the athlete to return to competition when it is medically safe to do so, even if they are still experiencing pain in the affected joint."
 Despite the financial incentive to return to play, professional athletes may have a better understanding of the importance of an adequate healing and rehabilitation period.
 Young, amateur athletes may be more likely to push for rapid results.

-Both athlete and non-athlete benefit from technological advances that are used frequently in the Sports Medicine Service.
+Both athlete and non-athlete benefit from technological advances that are used frequently in the Sports Medicine Institute.
 These include the use of arthroscopic techniques for knee injuries such as a torn ACL (anterior cruciate ligament)-surgery in which a combination of fiber optics, small incisions, and small instruments are used in place of more invasive operations.
 Same-day surgeries and the use of local or regional anesthesia are also available in many cases.

 Once the injury or problem has been addressed, prevention of re-injury becomes a primary focus for patient and physician.
 In some cases, activity modification may be recommended.
 These changes may be as modest as the use of different shoes or running surfaces or as extensive as restricting or eliminating certain recreational activities.
 Some individuals may need to undergo a psychological adjustment as a well as a physical change.
 Those who relieve stress by running or jogging, for example, may be particularly reluctant to give up their favorite activity.
 Based on their experience with large numbers of athletes, physicians trained in sports medicine can be particularly adept at helping these individuals find a safe, alternate athletic activity that confers the same benefits with less risk of injury.